 For this Lemon Garlic Pasta, you want a pasta shape that’s easy to slick with sauce.
 I’ve called for spaghetti, but any long, slender pasta will do nicely.
 Linguine or angel hair pasta (Capellini) are good options.
 Adding a splash of the starchy cooking water toward the end helps the sauce adhere.
-This serves 4 as a hearty main course or 6 as a side dish.
-(I love to pair it with this simple Arugula Salad and Chocolate Panna Cotta or Affogato for dessert.)
+This serves 4 as a hearty main course or 6 as a side dish to meaty main dishes like Chicken Kabobs in the Oven, Bacon Wrapped Pork Chops, or Baked Lamb Chops.
+(Round out the meal with this simple Arugula Salad and Chocolate Panna Cotta or Affogato for dessert.)

 Lemon and garlic work beautifully together either raw or cooked!
 In their raw form, they go well in salad dressings, particularly when mellowed by fruity olive oil.
 When cooked, garlic loses its pungency and turns mild and buttery.
 Again, a perfect compliment to lemon’s bright acidity.

 - Pasta Aglio e Olio (Perfect for date night!)

 - Lemon Garlic Shrimp Pasta (Like this recipe, but embellished with succulent shrimp!)

 - Lemon Garlic Chicken Pasta (One more riff on this recipe for chicken lovers!)

 - Gemelli Pasta with Lemon and Garlic (If you haven’t tried this pasta shape, you must!)

 - Bucatini all’Amatriciana (Another delicious classic that’s easy enough for a weeknight.)